 Many of the murals are the works of Lithuanian street artist Ernest Zacharevic and other international artists.

-You can admire these fantastic works on Muntri Street, Weld Quay, Lebuh Leith, Armenian Street, Ah Quee Street
+You can admire these fantastic works on Muntri Street, Weld Quay, Lebuh Leith, Armenian Street, Ah Quee Street.
+This tour may help.

-Penang is a haven for hawker food and there are plenty of food courts and local coffee shops where you can try all kinds of delicious temptations.
+Penang is a haven for hawker food and there are many food courts and local coffee shops that dish up all kinds of delicious temptations.

 Penang’s iconic dish is the Penang Laksa, which has a broth made of fish and tamarind served with chewy, translucent noodles.